 Scholars such as Motherwell, Percy and Child thought they could separate out the traditional wheat from the commercial chaff though certain internal markers that indicated the origin of songs in a pre-literate tradition.
 Motherwell identified the ‘commonplaces’ which helped the reciter unaided by print to find their path through the story as evidence of oral origin.
 These theories have developed in the work of subsequent scholars into a stylistics of the ballad.
 Traditional ballads, according to Gerould tell a story by ‘letting the action unfold itself in event and speech, and [tell] it objectively with little comment or intrusion of personal bias’ (quoted in Atkinson 2002, 13).
 Atkinson (2002, 12), identifies some other key markers including ‘repetitive textual, metrical, and melodic structures’; ‘conventional vocabulary and epithets’ (‘lily-white hand’; ‘milk-white steed’ (ibid.).
 He also suggests that traditional ballads, rather than being self-contained works, refer to other ballads within the tradition, something he calls traditional referentiality.
 This intertextual quality presupposes a certain competency on the part of the listener; meaning is not contained in the text but emerges in the relationship between the singer and their audience as joint possessors of a shared cultural heritage.
 Additionally, traditional ballad culture incorporates a body of common song tunes which have an unstable relationship with texts as well as traditional stylistic traits, a ‘recurrent vocabulary of melodic, rhythmic, and dynamic technique’ (ibid.).

-According to a narrative in which industrial print culture gradually replaces an older popular tradition, then it makes sense to attempt to strip away the corrupted material to get back to the purer, oral versions that preceded it.
+According to a narrative in which industrial print culture gradually replaces an older popular tradition, it makes sense to attempt to strip away the corrupted material to get back to the purer, oral versions that preceded it.
 However, contemporary scholarship has begun to question the notion of orality and literacy as opposites and recognise that song culture has from a very early period rested on a combination of oral and literate practices; rather than one replacing the other, ‘oral, scribal and printed media fed in and out of each other as part of a dynamic process of reciprocal interaction and mutual infusion’ (Fox quoted in Pettitt 2009, 429).
 Rather than to attempt to reconstruct an authentic oral tradition, recent scholarship has sought to trace the relationship between these different modes of transmission.
-While broadsides have often been used as sources for this type of reconstructive research, songs originally written for the broadside market have also passed into oral tradition: Pettitt (2009; 2013) has investigated the ways in which the oral transmission of this material transforms the content and stylistic features of ballad narratives, looking at the example of the early 19th century song ‘The murder of Maria Marten’, which first appeared in print in 1828 and was subsequently recorded from oral sources in the 20th century.
+While broadsides have often been used as sources for this type of reconstructive research, songs originally written for the broadside market have also passed into oral tradition: Pettitt (2009; 2013) has investigated the ways in which the oral transmission of this material transforms the content and stylistic features of ballad narratives, looking at the example of the early 19th century song ‘The murder of Maria Marten’, which first appeared in print in 1828 and was subsequently recorded from oral sources in the late 20th century.

 With their combination of entertainment, moralising comment and reportage, broadsides anticipated the tabloid newspaper.
 The ballad which told the story of Maria Marten’s death at the hands of her lover William Corder in 1827 existed alongside prose accounts of the murder and included a certain amount of quasi-journalistic detail.
 Comparing an early broadside version with contemporary prose accounts and later oral versions, Pettitt found that the ‘traditional’ (or ‘memoral’) versions had a reduced text which removing the incipit (the conventional opening which hailed the listener and introduced the main characters), and much of the detail and sentimentality to focus on the ‘emotional core’ (Coffin 1961, in Pettitt 2009), the relationship of the Maria with her mother.
 This focus on the tragedy of the victim shifts the centre of gravity away from the moral lesson supplied by the murderer’s fate which was a common feature of the Victorian ‘good night’ ballad.